astaykov/openhack-devops-team/apis/trips/README.md

 > Note: this requires an actual database connection, so the required ENV variables need to be present.

-Write something to trigger something again again again
+Write something to trigger something again again again again